-Cloudberry (rubus chamaemorus) is a native herb in Finland, growing in bogs, meadows and marshes.
-The berries are famous delicacy in Finland, known as hilla, lakka and suomuurain in Finnish.
+Cloudberry plant (rubus chamaemorus) grows in bogs, meadows and marshes.
+The cloudberries are famous delicacy in Finland, known as hilla, lakka and suomuurain in Finnish.
 A beloved child has many names!
-I haven’t always been a fan of cloudberries, especially when I was younger and couldn’t stand mosquitos eating me alive at bogs.
+I haven’t always been a fan of these berries, especially when I was younger and couldn’t stand mosquitos eating me alive at bogs.

 The best areas for cloudberries are Lapland, Kainuu and North Ostrobotnia.
-It would grow also in the south, but doesn’t like too warm summers.
+It grows also in the south, but doesn’t like too warm summers.
 As a matter of fact, cloudberry crop varies a lot on a yearly basis, because the cloudberry flowers are very sensitive to frost especially in open bogs.
 Cool summer might also mean less insects to pollinate the flowers, which leads to scarce crops.
 To make picking cloudberries in wetlands even more challenging, the harvest period is very short, only few weeks, and it might be the best mosquito time of the year.
 Usually is.
 As you might have heard, Lapland is the land where the sun never sets and mosquitos never sleep.
 This together with generally high demand leads to high prices in markets.
 Many pensioners pick cloudberries for sale, making few extra tax-free euros for their living.
-If you ever want to experience something really Finnish, try cloudberry picking in swamp.
-After few hours of picking you will understand why cloudberry is also called the gold of Lapland.
+If you ever want to experience something really Finnish, try cloudberry picking in the swamp.
+After few hours of picking, you will understand why cloudberry is also called the gold of Lapland.

-The ripe cloudberries are golden-orange, soft and juicy, and rich in Vitamins A, C and E. They detoxify, strenghten the immune system and improve digestion.
-Cloudberry is not only consumed as a delicacy, it’s also used in cosmetics.
+The ripe cloudberries are golden-orange, soft and juicy, and rich in Vitamins A, C and E. They detoxify, strengthen the immune system and improve digestion.
+Cloudberry is not only consumed as a delicacy; it’s also used in cosmetics.
 After all, since the berries are so powerful when eaten, their best features translate to skincare as well.
 I haven’t tried squishing cloudberries to my face, but I like the idea of using domestic, natural ingredients in cosmetics.
 And what comes to picking and eating cloudberries, I’m a huge fan nowadays and often plan my holidays around cloudberry picking season in Lapland.
 Cloudberry fever is a term commonly used in Finland.
 It hits you after you have spent your first few days picking fresh cloudberries from bog and got to taste them in different dishes.
 Then you just want more, and more…

 Cloudberries are used in a similar way as strawberries.
 They can be frozen with or without sugar and used in baking such as in cakes.
 Cloudberries can be preserved in their own juice without added sugar, if stored cool, but cloudberry jam with sugar is often made from fresh berries to make them last even longer in the fridge.
 One particularly popular desert is cloudberries with homemade cheese.
 Cloudberry jam also replaces strawberry jam for pancakes.
 Cloudberry soup is a desert dish, that is sometimes served in special occasions.
 Cloudberry yoghurt and cloudberry ice cream are found in Finnish supermarkets any time of the year.